nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 ### iv.
 Using [s3cmd](https://s3tools.org/s3cmd)

-`S3cmd` is a free command line tool and client for uploading, retrieving and managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol.
+`S3cmd` is a free command-line tool and client for uploading, retrieving and managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol.